eyworldwide/vim/README.md

 #Vim for front end engineers.
-*It works in both windows and linux, enjoy it!*
+*It works in windows & linux & mac, enjoy it!*

 ###Included plugins:
 * html & css: